Loading

 For really dedicated users, Salesforce also hosts live events, workshops, and webinars.
 It even launched a business streaming platform called Salesforce+, where users can watch exclusive series and stream live events.
 Whether users plan to do a lot of Salesforce streaming or not, these efforts, at the very least, show that Salesforce is still a thought leader in the industry with plenty of educational resources.

 In terms of traditional trigger-based automation sequences, Zoho is the winner for me.
 Zoho automation is pretty functional at even the Standard level for instant actions, with higher tiers (again, maxing at $65 per user per month), adding features like scheduled actions, webhooks, custom functions, auto-responders, and segmentation.
-Its trigger sequence builder isn't my favorite since it's not a drag-and-drop interface, but it looks how you'd expect and isn't terribly difficult to figure out and integrate.
+Its trigger sequence builder isn't my favorite since it's not a drag-and-drop interface (though Zoho Marketing Automation is much sleeker), but it looks how you'd expect and isn't terribly difficult to figure out and integrate.

 Screenshot of the author setting up a trigger sequence in Zoho

 Salesforce, on the other hand, gatekeeps a lot of its automation functionality.
 You may find you need to upgrade to their four-figure-a-month Marketing cloud option to get the kind of high-end automation you need.
-Sales Cloud gives you limited automation trigger options in its lower packages and relegates Starter-level users to the painfully lo-fi Process Builder module (the much nicer Flow Builder module is available at the Professional tier and above).
+Sales Cloud gives you limited automation trigger options in its lower packages, but you gain more advanced automation flows at the Professional tier and above.

 Zoho's had an AI assistant called Zia for years.
-In its earlier days, it was basically a glorified business Siri, but today (for Zoho One users) it offers more sophisticated capabilities like best-time-to-contact detection, automated anomaly detection, custom report creation, intelligent forecasting, data scraping, streamlined contact updating, and customer-facing product recommendations.
+In its earlier days, it was basically a glorified business Siri, but today it offers more sophisticated capabilities like best-time-to-contact detection, automated anomaly detection, custom report creation, intelligent forecasting, data scraping, streamlined contact updating, and customer-facing product recommendations.
 Zia can even analyze activity history to suggest automation opportunities—which it can then deploy.
+Service agents can use both voice and text prompts to get customer info on the fly, and users can get AI-powered insights into sales performance when it comes time for reporting.
+It's like having your own personal AI assistant who can do basically everything you need, short of physically handing you coffee.

 Zoho vs. Salesforce: Which is best for you?